paulrayner/exploreddd.github.com/src/index.md

             <li>Be part of an international community of practicing software architects, industry experts, developers, and technical leaders</li>
             <li>Explore new ideas and challenge your thinking in an open, sharing, and collaborative environment</li>
             <li>Expand your skills from hands-on sessions in software modeling and design, taught by industry-leading pioneers, practitioners and innovators</li>
-            <li>Customize your professional development with specialized, <a href="workshops">pre-conference workshops</a></li>
+            <li>Customize your professional development with specialized, <a href="/workshops">pre-conference workshops</a></li>
             <li>Learn in an <A href="venue">inspiring setting</a>, surrounded by views of the majestic Rocky mountains</li>
             <li>Observe domain modeling in action and learn alongside your peers at the only conference of its kind in North America</li>
         </ul>
         <div class="text-center"><a href="https://ti.to/eddd/explore-ddd-2019" class="btn">Register Now</a></div>
         <p class="text-center">View past conferences: <a href="./2018">2018</a> &#124; <a href="./2017">2017</a></p>
         <p class="text-center">Explore DDD is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, or religion (or lack thereof).
-Read the full Code of Conduct on the <a href=“about”>about page</a>.</p>
+Read the full Code of Conduct on the <a href="about">about page</a>.</p>
     </div>
 </div>
 <div class="container section speakers">